androportal/anuduino/doc/getting_started.rst

 #. `Bootloader <https://github.com/Bluebie/micronucleus-t85/>`_

- This repository contains the source of bootloader flashed on ATtiny85.
+ This repository contains the source of bootloader to be flashed on ATtiny85.

 #. `DigisparkIDE <http://digistump.com/wiki/digispark/tutorials/connecting>`_ ArduinoIDE integrated with Digispark libraries is required to run programs on your DIY project Anuduino.

- It also contains all the tools needed to programme your chip including **avrdude**.
+ It also contains all the tools needed to programme your chip including **avrdude** binary and **micronucelus** binary.

-.. note:: Note all the possible errors you might encounter while assembling your circuit are given below
+.. note:: Note all the possible errors you might encounter while assembling your circuit are given below under errors heading.

 Arduino as ISP
 --------------
-#. `arduinoIDE <http://arduino.cc/en/Main/Software>`_ Arduino IDE to use arduino-UNO as ISP to program your ATtiny85 chip.
+#. `arduinoIDE <http://arduino.cc/en/Main/Software>`_ Arduino IDE 1.04 version to use arduino-UNO as ISP to program your ATtiny85 chip.
 #.
 Plug in your arduino board
 #.
 File-->Examples-->ArduinoISP
 #.
 Tools-->Board-->Arduino UNO